About Legal Council

 Founded as AIDS Legal Council of Chicago in 1987 in response to the unique and urgent legal needs among people diagnosed with HIV, the agency broadened its focus beyond single-disease advocacy and changed its name to Legal Council for Health Justice in 2014.
 Read more about the history of Legal Council.

-If you would like to join the fight for health justice and help low-income people with chronic, disabling and stigmatizing health conditions, you can make a donation online or join the Advocates Circle.
+If you would like to join the fight for health justice and help people with chronic, disabling and stigmatizing health conditions, you can make a donation online or join the Advocates Circle.

-Our main office is open Monday through Friday* from 9 AM - 5 PM.
-We are located at 17 N State St.
+Our office is open Monday through Friday* from 9 a.m. - 5 p.m.

 *In the summer, between Memorial Day and Labor Day, our office closes at 1 p.m. on Fridays.